akomakom/dtgraph/INSTALL.md

 -------------------------------------
 DTGraph currently uses three tables:

- -digitemp is the readings table (as described by digitemp_mysql.pl) -digitemp_metadata is a table which describes each unique sensor -digitemp_alarms contains alarms if you enable this functionality
+ -digitemp is the main readings table -digitemp_metadata is a table which describes each unique sensor (this table is managed by admin/admin.php) -digitemp_alarms contains alarms if you enable this functionality